WICG/display-locking/explainer-beforematch.md

 find-in-page or link navigation to find content in collapsed sections -- something that is not currently possible.

-Even without hidden but matchable features, `beforematch` is useful signal to the page which allows custom styling of the matched element, which is now only possible with approximations from scroll positions and intersection observations.
+Even without hidden but matchable features, `beforematch` is a useful signal to the page which allows custom styling of the matched element, which is now only possible with approximations from scroll positions and intersection observations.